 I first learned of it on the forums when Caliandris had posted they’re going to close the project at the end of June ’05.
 It was completing the contracted six month run by the island owner (who started just as a host and ended up becoming a participant in the project).
 So the first weekend I had free I wandered in.

 The rest of course is straightforward.
-As a group we were able to buy the sim from the original owner (Moopf Murray), and so far tier has been made OK via donations of both L$ and US$.
-I ‘owned’ the island as a formality to Linden Lab’s billing system, where I act merely as janitor, explorer, and an occasional greeter/helper to the adventure (since I played it through once – and I need to again, I never wrote anything down and am forgetting it again).
+As a group we were able to buy the sim from the original owner (Moopf Murray), and tier was supported for a time via donations of both L$ and US$.
+I ‘owned’ the island as a formality to Linden Lab’s billing system, where I acted merely as janitor, explorer, and an occasional greeter/helper to the adventure (since I played it through once).

 As of around Jan ’06, I handed off the sim ownership to someone else.
 I still check in though from time to time regarding janitorial duties as well as seeing who’s been visiting lately.
-This is also my ‘home position’ sim now, so if you happen to suddenly see a dot appear mid-sim, that’s me. ;-)
+This was also my ‘home position’ sim for awhile, so if you happen to suddenly see a dot appear mid-sim, that’s me. ;-)

 Tavarua Sim – The Memorial Gardens / IL Tavarua